TargetProcess/taucharts-docs/tutorials/5min.md

         {"team": "k", "cycleTime": 4, "effort": 6, "count": 8, "priority": "medium"}];
 ```

-Now we define a scatterplot chart.
-We use [guide](../basic/guide.md) parameter to define some visual settings like axes labels, overall paddings and colors for the various categories.
+Now, we'll define a scatterplot chart.
+We use the [guide](../basic/guide.md) parameter to define some visual settings like axis labels, chart paddings, and custom colors we'll use to color our chart elements.

 ```javascript